 When you start your search, there are a few non-negotiables.
 First, ensure they are a licensed Certified Public Accountant (CPA).
 This is the baseline credential.
 Beyond that, you need a specialist.
 A general CPA won’t understand the nuances of real estate investing.
 Look for someone with deep experience working specifically with real estate investors in Florida.
 They should be fluent in local and state tax laws and have a proven track record of helping clients with strategies like depreciation and 1031 exchanges.
 Check their reviews and ask for recommendations.
 The right professional will offer accounting and CPA services that are clearly tailored to the needs of an investor like you.

-Questions to Ask a Potential CPA
+Key Questions to Ask Before You Hire a CPA

 Before you commit, it’s essential to interview potential CPAs to make sure they’re the right fit.
 Treat it like any other important business meeting and come prepared with questions.